Welcome to the Cloudy home page!

 Cloudy is a spectral synthesis code designed to simulate conditions in interstellar matter under a broad range of conditions.

 Please post question or problems on the Cloudy discussion board.
 Updates to Cloudy will be announced on that board.

 C13.03, the current Cloudy release, is available.
 This paper discusses what is new.
 Follow the StepByStep instructions for downloading and installing the code, or go straight to the DownloadLinks page to obtain it.
 NewC13 explains improvements and changes.

-Registration is now open for a Winter school, to be held at Queen's University Belfast, 2015 January 12 - 16.
+The next Cloudy Workshop will be held at Queen's University Belfast, 2015 January 12 - 16.
+Registration is closed.
 The school web site is here.

 Getting started with Cloudy